 What Are the Rules for Growing Marijuana?

-It is legal to grow marijuana plants for recreational use in California, Colorado, Oregon, and Alaska, and the District of Columbia.
+It is legal to grow marijuana plants for recreational use in California, Colorado, Massachusetts, Maine, Nevada, Oregon, Vermont, Alaska, and the District of Columbia.
 Of the jurisdictions where cannabis is legal for recreational use, only Washington State bans home grows.
 Medical marijuana patients may grow up to 15 plants that produce no more than 24 ounces.

 Colorado allows adult residents to grow up to six plants on private property, though only three of them may be mature at the same time.
 The same is true in Alaska, while adults in Oregon may grow up to four plants and District of Columbia residents up to six.